Custom Decoders

 Buttons

-<name>.pyin the registry folder fromdecoder_template.py, and opens it in your registered Python editor.
+• New... - prompts for a new decoder name, creates <name>.py in your My Decoder Library folder from the built-in template, and opens it in your registered Python editor.
 On Windows the file is opened with the system's "edit" verb (Notepad, VS Code, Notepad++, whatever you have set), not the launcher, so the file does not execute.
-On macOS/Linux the containing folder opens because there is no portable equivalent of the Windows "edit" verb; pick your editor manually. - Select - accepts the picker with the currently highlighted row.
-Disabled until something is selected.
-Double-clicking a row is equivalent.
+On macOS/Linux the containing folder opens because there is no portable equivalent of the Windows "edit" verb; pick your editor manually.

-- Cancel - closes the picker.
+• Cancel - closes the picker.
 The port reverts to whatever decoder it had before.

 Picking the same decoder twice